All comparisons

-The Free Alternative to PlanSwift for Construction Takeoffs
+The Most Simple PlanSwift Alternative for Construction Takeoffs

 Why Contractors Switch from PlanSwift

-If you are searching for a PlanSwift alternative or evaluating PlanSwift competitors, you are likely frustrated by the $1,749/year subscription, the 32-bit architecture that crashes on large plans, or the 2025 decision to revoke perpetual licenses.
+If you are searching for a PlanSwift alternative or evaluating PlanSwift competitors, you are likely frustrated by the $1,749-a-year subscription, the legacy desktop application that crashes on large plan sets, or the 2025 decision to revoke perpetual licenses.
 You are not alone.
-PlanSwift users across Reddit, G2, and Capterra have been vocal about these issues, and many are actively looking for a replacement.
+PlanSwift users across Reddit, G2, and Capterra have been vocal about all three, and many are actively looking for a replacement that runs on hardware they already own.

 What Is PlanSwift?